sst/guide/_chapters/setting-up-your-project-on-netlify.md

 title: Setting up Your Project on Netlify
 date: 2018-03-27 00:00:00
 lang: en
 description: To host our React app on Netlify start by signing up for a free account and adding your Git repository.
-We are also adding a catch all redirects file in our project root.
+We are also adding a catch all `_redirects` file in our project root.
 ref: setting-up-your-project-on-netlify
 comments_id: setting-up-your-project-on-netlify/190
 ---

 Now we are going to host our React app on [Netlify](https://www.netlify.com).
-Before we can do one more thing.
+Before we can do that, we need to do one more thing.
 Recall that our React app is a single page app.
 Where the routes in the app are handled by our client side JavaScript code.
-So we need to tell our hosting provider (in this case Netlify), to redirect any _other_ requests back to our app.
+We have a single `index.html` at the root of our app that handles all the routes.
+So we need to tell our hosting provider (in this case Netlify), to redirect any other requests back to this `index.html` file.

 ### Add a Redirects File